elunna/hackem/hackem_changelog.md

     - Changed sm/lg damage to d20/d30 damage (From SlashEM)
     - Long worms only drop a worm tooth 1 in 20 times.
 - [x] fedora
-    - Now acts as luckstone and grants +1 charisma
+    - grants +1 charisma
+    - archeologists get a luck bonus from wearing fedoras.
 - [x] iron shoes were renamed to 'dwarvish boots'.
 - [x] Robes occupy the body armor slot instead of the robe slot (SlashEM)
   - This means that dragon scaled robes are possible in HackEM!